 - Protein: Athletes often consume eggs before training because they’re a good source of high-quality protein.
 Protein is used by the body for growth and repair, helping in the formation of muscles, hair, nails, skin and organs.

 - Vitamin D: Egg yolks are one of the few foods that naturally contain vitamin D, making it a convenient way to up your intake without having to sit out in the sun.
-Vitamin D is essential for strong bones and muscles, as well as overall health.
+An average serve of eggs (2 eggs) provides 82% of your recommended dietary intake of Vitamin D, which is essential for strong bones and muscles, as well as overall health.

 - Vitamins A, E and B12: Eggs contain a number of vitamins including vitamin B12 and are particularly rich in vitamins A and E. Vitamin A helps form and maintain healthy skin and teeth, while also promoting good vision.
 Vitamin E is an antioxidant that helps protect body tissue from disease.
 Vitamin B12 is essential for brain and nervous system function, also aiding proper blood formation.

 - Omega-3 Fatty Acids: These are essential in protecting against heart disease, inflammatory disease and autoimmune diseases, including rheumatoid arthritis.
 They help keep your eyes healthy and also play a major role in infant development.